YX10178/lab-11-inference-smoking/lab-11.md

 ### 12

-Null Hypothesis (H₀): The proportion of low birth weight babies is the same for mature and younger mothers.
+Null Hypothesis (H₀): The proportion of low birth weight babies is not higher for mature mothers.
 Alternative Hypothesis (Hₐ): The proportion of low birth weight babies is higher for mature mothers.
 This is a one-tailed test Each birth is an independent observation.
 Sample Size is large.

 ``` r
 table(ncbirths$mature, ncbirths$lowbirthweight)